oxygenium-network/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/Duration.md

 The `Duration` class also provides a method to convert a duration to a `scala.concurrent.duration.FiniteDuration`, which is a standard Scala class for representing durations.
 This method throws an exception if the duration is outside the range of `scala.concurrent.duration.FiniteDuration`.

-Overall, this code provides a convenient and efficient way to work with durations of time in the Alephium project.
+Overall, this code provides a convenient and efficient way to work with durations of time in the Oxygenium project.
 It can be used to represent timeouts, intervals, and other time-related concepts.
 Here is an example of how to use the `Duration` class:

 ```scala
 import org.oxygenium.util.Duration